rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 ### Handle unscheduled pods early when scheduler does not have any pod on activeQ

-This feature improves queue scheduling behavior by popping pods from the backoffQ, which are not backed off due to errors, when the activeQ is empty.
-The previous behaviour is to become idle even when the activeQ is empty, and this enhancement can improve the scheduling efficiency.
+This feature improves queue scheduling behavior.
+Behind the scenes, the scheduler achieves this by popping pods from the _backoffQ_, which are not backed off due to errors, when the _activeQ_ is empty.
+The previous behaviour is to become idle even when the _activeQ_ is empty, and this enhancement can improve the scheduling efficiency.

 This work was done as part of [KEP-5142: Pop pod from backoffQ when activeQ is empty](https://kep.k8s.io/5142) led by SIG Scheduling.

 ### Asynchronous preemption in the Kubernetes Scheduler

 Preemption ensures higher-priority pods get the resources they need by evicting lower-priority ones.
-Asynchronous Preemption, introduced in v1.32 as alpha, promotes to beta in v1.33.
+Asynchronous Preemption, introduced in v1.32 as alpha, has graduated to beta in v1.33.
 With this enhancement, heavy operations like API calls to delete pods are processed in parallel, allowing the scheduler to continue scheduling other pods without delays.
 This improvement is particularly beneficial in clusters with high Pod churn or frequent scheduling failures, ensuring a more efficient and resilient scheduling process.

 This work was done as part of [KEP-4832: Asynchronous preemption in the scheduler](https://kep.k8s.io/4832) led by SIG Scheduling.

 ### ClusterTrustBundles

-ClusterTrustBundle, a cluster-scoped resource designed for holding X.509 trust anchors (root certificates), graduates to beta in v1.33.
-This resource makes it easier for in-cluster certificate signers to publish and communicate X.509 trust anchors to cluster workloads.
+ClusterTrustBundle, a cluster-scoped resource designed for holding X.509 trust anchors (root certificates), has graduated to beta in v1.33.
+This API makes it easier for in-cluster certificate signers to publish and communicate X.509 trust anchors to cluster workloads.

 This work was done as part of [KEP-3257: ClusterTrustBundles (previously Trust Anchor Sets)](https://kep.k8s.io/3257) led by SIG Auth.